background image

 Our Master de Acceso internship takes place over an academic year.
 The internship will support your registration for the mandatory traineeship to qualify for the bar exam in Spain.

 Explore the intersection between law and business.
-Discover how an international law firm makes an impact in Spain and across the world.
 Develop the foundation of skills you need for a global legal career.
-You’ll do all this and more across our six to twelve month Master de Acceso internship in our Madrid office, starting in September annually.
+You’ll do all this, and more, on our six to twelve month Master de Acceso internship in our Madrid office, starting in September annually.

 This isn’t just a chance to shadow our lawyers.
-You’ll play a real role in our teams and take on real responsibility from day one.
-You’ll experience the cutting edge of the legal sector and how law can unlock potential across the world and in your own career.
-That includes seeing how a purpose-led organisation makes a difference through our pro bono work and sustainability commitments.
+You’ll play a real role in our teams and take on responsibility from day one.
+Whether attending court hearings, working with clients or developing your professional network, you’ll experience the cutting edge of the legal sector.
+You'll discover how law can unlock potential around the world and in your own career.
+That includes seeing how a purpose-led organisation makes a difference through pro bono work and sustainability commitments.

-• Join a diverse and friendly team while collaborating with colleagues across the world.
+• join a forward-looking, friendly team while collaborating with colleagues around the world;

-• Be supported by a strong network of supervisors, buddies and mentors to develop confidence and identify your own personal and professional goals.
+• be supported by a strong network of supervisors, buddies, and mentors to develop your confidence and identify your own personal and professional goals;

-• Enjoy a working environment where your wellbeing is always a priority.
+• enjoy a supportive working environment where your wellbeing is always a priority and your workload is managed so you can always deliver your best.

 What do we look for?